riplaboratory/Kanaloa/Projects/DeepLearning/data_collection/readme.md

 2. Topic name given in wrong format: Generally topics are given starting with a '/', however when rospy checks for topics, it ommits this beginning '/'.
 So when the propmt asks for the topic name, for example if you put '/camera/image_raw' then it will not find the topic.
 The topic must be typed such that it does not start with a '/' so for example 'camera/image_raw'

 #### Can't stop running script / program crashes
-This is mainly caused due to the Threading operation done in this script (essentially the script is running like 2 seperate python scripts), so sometimes one instance will mnot fully quit.
+This is mainly caused due to the Threading operation done in this script (essentially the script is running like 2 seperate python scripts), so sometimes one instance will not fully quit.
 If this occurs use the Ctrl+Z keyboard shortcut which will quit python.
 The image window may still be not responding, just exit by hitting the 'X' symbol in the top left and select "Force Quit"